ThiagoDiasV/parking-lot-api/README.md

 # Parking MK Rest API

 Parking MK is a Rest API for parking lots.
+This is part of GeoMK developer challenge.

+## Developed by

+Thiago Dias de Vasconcelos Araujo

+## Requirements

+### Necessary

+- Python 3.8
+- Django 3.0
+- Django Rest Framework 3.11

+### Optional (almost necessary)

+- Docker
+- Docker compose
+- CircleCI CLI

 ## How to Install